kstenerud/KSCrash/README.md

 * Generates full Apple reports, with every field filled in.
 * Handles errors that can only be caught at the mach level, such as stack overflow.
+* Tracks the REAL cause of an uncaught C++ exception.
 * Handles a crash in the crash handler itself (or in the user crash handler callback).
 * Detects zombie (deallocated) object access attempts.